anatomiesofintelligence/anatomiesofintelligence.github.io/workshop_schedule.md

    _1hour exercise IRL clustering_

-### 30 min in groups clustering: 20 or more entries in their dataset — toy dataset (MNIST / image dataset)
+### 30 min

+In groups clustering: 20 or more entries in their dataset — toy dataset (MNIST / image dataset)

    * distance (or the concept of difference);